 only departure from 17th century practice is the touch-screen computer

-it.
+system built into it.
 It should be up and running about mid October.

 A commission to record and film "The Ballad of St. Kenelm", a setting of

 a poem by Francis Brett Young, set to music by Andrew Downes.
 The third performance was in Bewdley on 11th October.
 I'm now editing all the footage.
 A composite

 DVD, compiled from the three performances, should be out by Christmas.

 I've modernised the Photo Album, and added photos up to date.
 I'm still finding odd photos in the archive, so it will expand slowly.